eugnsp/es_util/doc/TUPLE.md

 ---

 ### `tuple_forward_as_zipped`
-**Constructs a tuple of tuples holding rvalue references to first, second, etc. elements of a list of tuples ("zips" tuples for forwarding)**
+**Constructs a tuple of tuples holding rvalue references to first, second, etc. elements of the list of tuples ("zips" tuples for forwarding)**

 ```cpp
 template<class...
 Tuples>